Learning the hypotheses space from data through a U-curve algorithm: Discussion

 From the viewpoint of Machine Learning Theory, the approach presented here can also be seen as a regularization method.
-More specifically, it could be considered a \textit{complexity regularizer}, which implies regularization via constraints on the complexity (VC dimension) of the candidate models.
+More specifically, it could be considered an \textit{implicit complexity regularizer}, which implies regularization via constraints on the complexity (VC dimension) of the candidate models.
 However, we believe that the U-curve algorithm applied to a Learning Space differs from established regularization methods because the optimization occurs in plain sight and is the consequence of a formal model designed to represent an application problem.
-Some ordinary regularization procedures are heuristics in which the loss function is penalized by the complexity of the model, and the estimated hypothesis is obtained by a constrained optimization problem which gives few or no reasons to why such model has been selected in detriment of others.
+Some ordinary regularization procedures are heuristics in which the loss function is penalized by the complexity of the model, and the estimated hypothesis is obtained by a constrained optimization problem which gives few or no reasons to why such model has been selected in detriment of others, although we note that some regularization procedures have rigorous mathematical justifications, with results such as those in \cite{massart2007}, and may work very well in practice.

 In the extended learning model proposed here, regularization is an abstract process that results from the optimization in the Learning Space under a finite sample.
-In this new learning approach, the search on the Learning Space itself implies the regularization effect.
+In this learning approach, the search on the Learning Space itself implies the regularization effect.
 This oversight of the regularization process comes at the cost of computing power, since the search on a Learning Space is a combinatorial algorithm, even under a U-curve property, which will tend to have higher computational complexity than other regularization procedures.
 Nevertheless, with the ever-growing computing capabilities, in the near future such an increase in computational complexity could be worth it to have sharper models for real problems.